insideout10/wordlift-docs/docs/about.rst

 WordLift is **happily developed** by InsideOut10_.

 InsideOut10_ is a start­up and consulting firm based in Rome, Italy.
-InsideOut10_ is also major shareholder of Insideout Today_ a startup based in Cairo, Egypt.
+InsideOut10_ is major shareholder of `Insideout Today <http://insideout.today>`_ a startup based in Cairo, Egypt.

 WordLift infrastructure runs on the semantic platform of Redlink_.